yourpunk/yourpunk/README.md

-# 👋 Hi there!
+# ᯓ★ Hi there!
 I'm Aleksandra (yourpunk)

-🎮 **Aspiring Game Creator** | 💡 Always pushing boundaries in code and design
+🎮 **Aspiring Game Creator** | 🫀 Always pushing boundaries in code and design

 ---

-## 🌟 About Me:
+## 🎸 About Me:
 - 🔭 Currently learning **Unity**, **C#** and **JavaScript**
 - 🖥️ Experienced in **Java**, **Python**, **C** and **C++**
-- 🎨 Passionate about storytelling and game mechanics
+- 🗝️ Passionate about storytelling and game mechanics
-- ✨ Open to collaborations on creative game projects
+- 🚨 Open to collaborations on creative game projects

 ---

-## 🛠️ My Toolbox:
+## 🪛 My Toolbox:
 - **Languages:** Java, Python, C#, C(++)
 - **Game Engines:** Unity (in progress)
 - **Version Control:** Git, GitHub